-Mitsuko Uchida is a performer who brings a deep insight into the music she plays through her own search for truth and beauty.
-She is renowned for her interpretations of Mozart, Schubert, and Beethoven, both in the concert hall and on CD, but she has also illuminated the music of Berg, Schoenberg, Webern and Boulez for a new generation of listeners.
+Legendary pianist Mitsuko Uchida brings a deep insight into the music she plays through her own quest for truth and beauty.
+Renowned for her interpretations of Mozart, Schubert, Schumann and Beethoven, she has also illuminated the music of Berg, Schoenberg, Webern and Boulez for a new generation of listeners.

 If this biography is more than 3 months old, please do not use it.
-Please contact email@example.com for an updated version.
+Please contact email@example.com for an updated version